one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 using
 [test containers](https://www.testcontainers.org/).

-Add `docker-compose-test.yml` file would help to run test inside docker.
+Adding `docker-compose-test.yml` file would help to run the test inside docker.
 Then the project structure is:

 ```
 <working-dir>